Nikko Huelgas

-Nikko Bryan Oreta Huelgas (born July 19, 1991) is a Filipino professional triathlete who competes internationally.
+Nikko Bryan Huelgas (born July 19, 1991) is a retired Filipino professional triathlete who competed internationally.
+He currently functions as the Marketing Head of the Philippine Olympic Committee (POC).
 He is the first Filipino to win a gold medal in the men's individual triathlon event at the Southeast Asian Games securing the feat in the 2015 edition.
 He also successfully defended his title at the 2017 Southeast Asian Games.

 He is currently the captain of the Philippine National Triathlon team.
 He is a member of the Philippine Olympic Committee (POC) Athletes’ Commission serving as their Chairman.
-He also has a seat at the POC's Executive Board.
+He also has a seat on the POC's Executive Board.

-He used to represent the varsity swimming and track and field team for De La Salle University in the UAAP during his college days.
+During his college days, he used to represent the varsity swimming and track and field team for De La Salle University in the UAAP.

 Education

 Huelgas studied at the Elizabeth Seton School in Las Piñas for his high school studies.
 For his collegiate studies, Huelgas attended the De La Salle University where he obtained a Bachelor of Science in Marketing degree in 2014.